Run Commands with the CLI

 target/release/vsl-cli

-You can then run commands using the full path, like so:
+You can then run commands using the full path.
+For example:

 target/release/vsl-cli --help